High-intensity Exercise and Rheumatoid Arthritis

 Strength and cardio training can boost mood and energy.

 For people with rheumatoid arthritis (RA), exercise – namely high-intensity exercise, such as running or jogging – was considered a no-no for many years.
-But recent studies suggest it may be OK – even beneficial – to kick it up a notch.
+But studies suggest it may be OK – even beneficial – to kick it up a notch.

 Her research also found that high-intensity exercise did not speed up the rate of joint damage.
 In fact, for the minority of patients who did experience rapid progression of damage, the culprit was more aggressive disease activity.
-“There is a group of patients who have progressive damage, whatever they do,” says de Jong.
+“There is a group of patients who have progressive damage, whatever they do,” says Dr. de Jong-Strakova.

 Ready to ramp it up?
 The first thing you should do is talk to your doctor.
 After that, use common sense, says Dallas rheumatologist Scott Zashin, MD.
 Here are a few tips to get you going.